lextm/blog/_posts/2018/2018-7-27-snmp-library-bouncy-castle-extensions.md

 ---
-layout: post
-title: "#SNMP Library, Bouncy Castle Extensions"
-description: "A post about the new Bouncy Castle extensions for #SNMP Library and why you might need them."
+description: 'A post about the new Bouncy Castle extensions for #SNMP Library and why you might need them.'
-tags: Visual-Studio .NET SNMP
-permalink: /snmp-library-bouncy-castle-extensions-e85333583bb4
 excerpt_separator: <!--more-->
 image:
-  path: /images/washington-monument.jpg
   alt: Copyright © Lex Li.
 Washington Monument.
+  path: /images/washington-monument.jpg
+layout: post
+permalink: /snmp-library-bouncy-castle-extensions-e85333583bb4
+tags: .net snmp
+title: '#SNMP Library, Bouncy Castle Extensions'
 ---
 Microsoft decided to make a few encryption algorithms obsolete in .NET Core.
 Everyone knows they did this for good.
 But the crude fact is that many existing things unfortunately depend on such algorithms, whether you like it or not.

 <!--more-->